rcsoccersim/manual/source/soccerserver.rst

 The visual sensor reports the objects currently seen by the player.
 The information is automatically sent to the player every **server::sense_step**, currently 150, milli-seconds, in the default setting.
+If players use the synchronous mode, the frequency of the visual information is synchronized with the simulation step.
+The simulation parameters related to the visual information are listed in :numref:`param-visualsensor` and :numref:`heterogenious-param-visualsensor`.

 Visual information arrives from the server in the following basic format: